 This is a hallmark of accurate headphones that translate the source material as precisely as possible.
 Some manufacturers tend to keep this information under wraps.
 But you can find independent test results across the web for a range of headphones.

 Headphones like the AKG K701 display a tight grip over the baseline.
 This neutral or flat profile is critical to effective mixing and mastering.
 But it is also essential for any lover of music.
-You want to hear it in its purest form to appreciate a track fully.
+You want to hear the music in its purest form to appreciate a track fully.
 And a response that doesn’t display peaks and dips will deliver just that.

 If you are looking for a pair of open-backed headphones, some excellent choices are available.
-Below we take a quick look at three alternatives worth exploring.
+Below, we take a quick look at three alternatives worth exploring.

 Beyerdynamic DT 1990 Pro Review

-- An exceptionally natural and pleasing sound profile.
+• An exceptionally natural and pleasing sound profile.
 Very accurate.

-- Supreme comfort thanks to the super-soft ear padding.
+• Supreme comfort thanks to the super-soft ear padding.

-- The connecting wires do stick out, and they could catch and lead to damage.
+• The connecting wires do stick out, and they could catch and lead to damage.

 Sennheiser HD 600 Review

-- An ultra-flat response that is ideal for serious studio work.
+• An ultra-flat response that is ideal for serious studio work.

-- High build quality with replaceable components.
+• High build quality with replaceable components.

-- Not as attractive compared to the K701.
+• Not as attractive compared to the K701.

 Audio-Technica ATH-R70x Review